 The graphic style is vectorial and minimal, in line with the WEF graphic charter.

 Below are some draft sketches.
+Humans take care of the countries and modify them.

 The reports are available online on the WEF website: